wp-plugins/amr-ical-events-list/readme.txt

 *   Lithuanian by Nata Strazda from Web Hub
 *   Polish by Kasia
 *   French by fxbenard aka 3emeOeil
+*   Dutch by Fred Onis
 *   Danish by Georg feom blogso.dk
-*   German by Simon Betschmann
 *   Belorussian by Alexander Ovsov from webhostinggeeks.com/science
+*   Romainian by webgeek
 *   Russian (partial) by ghost (antsar.info)
 *   Hindi translation  by Ashish J. of Outshine solutions
+*   Ukranian translation by Michael Yunat of getvoip.com/blog

 If anyone would like to offer some translations, please do.
 The Code Styling Localisation Plugin is very useful for this.
-PLease send me both the .mo and .po files for your language.
+PLease send me both the .mo and .po files for your language for quicker upload.

 Requirements: